jamesaud/pypeline/README.md

 ## Pypeline
 A docker pipeline built in python.
-The ability to execute the following workflow:
+The ability to execute and design workflows.
+It might look like:

 *clone from github - build docker image - run tests in docker container(s) - push to docker repository*